Jacquard machine: The woven silk prayer book

-It was issued in 1886 and 1887, in Lyon, France.
-It was publicly displayed at the 1889 Exposition Universelle (World's Fair).
-It was designed by R.P.J.
-Hervier, woven by J.A.
-Henry and published by A. Roux.
-It took 2 years and almost 50 trials to get correct.
+The book was issued in 1886 and 1887 in Lyon, France, and was publicly displayed at the 1889 Exposition Universelle (World's Fair).
+It was designed by R. P. J. Hervier, woven by J. A. Henry, and published by A. Roux.
+It took two years and almost 50 trials to get correct.
 An estimated 50 or 60 copies were produced.

+The manufacture of the volume employed the Jacquard method of using punch cards which J.A.
+Henry first used in Les laboureurs.
+Poème tiré de Jocelyn.
+Reproduit en caractères tissés avec license des propriétaires éditeurs (by Alphonse de Lamartine) in 1878.
+That earlier title is the true "first book 'printed' by computer".

 Importance in computing

 The Jacquard head used replaceable punched cards to control a sequence of operations.
 It is considered an important step in the history of computing hardware.
 The ability to change the pattern of the loom's weave by simply changing cards was an important conceptual precursor to the development of computer programming and data entry.
 Charles Babbage knew of Jacquard machines and planned to use cards to store programs in his Analytical Engine.
 In the late 19th century, Herman Hollerith took the idea of using punched cards to store information a step further when he created a punched card tabulating machine which he used to input data for the 1890 U.S. Census.
 A large data processing industry using punched-card technology was developed in the first half of the twentieth century—dominated initially by the International Business Machine corporation (IBM) with its line of unit record equipment.
 The cards were used for data, however, with programming done by plugboards.

 Some early computers, such as the 1944 IBM Automatic Sequence Controlled Calculator (Harvard Mark I) received program instructions from a paper tape punched with holes, similar to Jacquard's string of cards.
 Later computers executed programs from higher-speed memory, though cards were commonly used to load the programs into memory.
 Punched cards remained in use in computing up until the mid-1980s.